Query Logic.

 ✓ GENERATE PERFORMANCE CHARTS: For each result

-- Creates visual performance curve chart
+- Creates visual performance curve chart, marks the operating point

 - Chart style can be Grundfos or DST format